Create a business.govt.nz account and save your progress across our tools

 • Sell extended warranties as a “no hassle” option against any and all future issues.

-• Refuse to collect unwanted products if it’s an unsolicited sale, eg door-to-door or telemarketing.
+• Refuse to collect unwanted products if it’s an unsolicited sale, for example, door-to-door or telemarketing.

 How the Act is enforced: The Commerce Commission carries out its own monitoring, and may investigate if a customer or another business makes a complaint.
-If there’s evidence of a breach, the case may go to court — or it may be referred to another agency, eg the Police.
+If there’s evidence of a breach, the case may go to court — or it may be referred to another agency, for example, the Police.

 Fair Trading Act(external link) — Commerce Commission